is3012/The-Augmenteers/README.md

 The decision tree has been trained.
 We evaluated its performance using the accuracy score.</br>
 The training accuracy is 100%.
 We evaluate the model using the validation set.</br>
 The validation set accuracy is about 88%, which is better than always predicting "low".</br>
+# Hyperparameter Tuning
+Next, we tuned some hyperparameters to see if we can improve the accuracy of the model on the validation set.

+One common problem of decision tree is that it tends to overfit the training data.
+In our case, the training accuracy is 100%, which basically means that the model has memorized all the train data (=overfitting).
+In order to make the model generalize better to unseen data, let's try to tune two hyperparameters.

+max_depth: controls the overall complexity of a decision tree (adequate assuming that the tree built is symmetric)
+min_samples_split: minimum number of samples required to split an internal node